Jas0nnavarr0/Lost-and-Found/README.md

 # Warning

 Because there were merge conflicts that were really difficult to resolve, the features may have to be tested in different branches.
-* For core functionality, filtering, searching, and admin features: main branch
+* For core functionality, creating posts, filtering, searching, and admin features: main branch
-* For the main functionality with creating posts and starting conversations: messaging-wo-websocket branch
+* For starting conversations and messaging: messaging-wo-websocket branch
 * For moderator dashboard and reporting: reporting branch

 # Admin Testing